 - hair that is a little “dirty” is generally easily to style and more voluminous in my experience

-Because I’ve been doing this for a while, there’s really not a huge difference between the freshly washed hair and the day 6 hair.
+Because I’ve been washing my hair once a week for a while, there’s really not a huge difference between the freshly washed hair and the day 6 hair.

 The photo collage above is 100% truthful.
 I washed my hair October 21st.
 The day after, the first photo above, was taken October 22nd.
 I took a picture each day, everyday, until the final picture, which was taken October 27th.
 The 3rd day, I happened to throw in my hair extensions.
 That was also the 1960s shoot.
 As you can see, washing your hair once a week doesn’t mean you have to deal with gross looking hair in between washes.